-K.J.
-Moran Deputy Chief
+J. J. Jones Deputy Chief

 The Criminal Investigations Division and the Uniform Division are assigned to the Operations Bureau.
 The Operations Bureau is commanded by a Deputy Chief.
+The Criminal Investigations Division is composed of Crime Scene Investigations, the Criminal Investigations Section, and the Special Investigations Section.